tfehlmann/fumi-tools/README.md

   --paired              Specify this option if your input contains paired end reads.
   --start-only          Reads only need the same start position and the same
                         UMI to be considered duplicates.
+  --chimeric-pairs [{discard,use}]
+                        How to handle chimeric read pairs. (default: use) --unpaired-reads [{discard,use}]
+                        How to handle unpaired reads (e.g. mate did not align) (default: use) --sort-adjacent-pairs
+                        Keep name sorting, but sort pairs such that the mate always follows the first read.
   --threads THREADS     Number of threads to use. (default: 1) --memory MEMORY       Maximum memory used for sorting.
 Units can be K/M/G. (default: 3G) --seed SEED           Random number generator seed. (default: 42)